vitalets/angular-xeditable/docs/demos/uipopover/desc.md

     - `onshow="popoverIsOpen = !popoverIsOpen"` - Opens the popover when the editable form is shown
     - `onhide="popoverIsOpen = !popoverIsOpen"` - Closes the popover when the editable form is closed
     - `popover="true"` - Tells the editable directive that this element is to be displayed in the ui-bootstrap popover
+    - `popover-class="increase-popover-width"` - Add this attribute to change the width of the popover